GIScience/climate-action-hiwalk/resources/info/purpose.md

 hiWalk provides a suite of indicators to assess the safety, comfort, and quality of walkable infrastructure in an area of interest.
 In the future, hiWalk will aggregate its component indicators into a general Walkability index score.
+Transportation emissions remain a major source of greenhouse gases.
+A high walkability encourages sustainable mobility, reducing car dependency and cutting emissions from transport.